yen-nhi/algorithms/README.md

     * 429 - Word Transformation
     * 10653 - Bombs NO they are Mines
     * 388 - Galactic Import
-  * On Weighted Graph: Dijkstra’s, Easier
+  * On Weighted Graph: Dijkstra’s
     * 10986 - Sending email
     * 1112 - Mice and Maze
+    * 10187 - From Dusk Till Dawn